nathanielrb/mu-graph-rewriter/readme.md

 ![rewriter diagram](rewriter.png)

 The principle use case is modelling access rights directly in the data (Graph ACL), so that an incoming query is effectively run against the subset of data which the current user has permission to query or update.
+Using annotations (an extension to SPARQL), the Rewriter can return authorization-aware cache-keys and clear-keys to the mu-cache.

 A simpler use case would be using multiple graphs to model data in such a way that individual microservices do not need to be aware of the rules determining which triples are stored in which graph.